stoplightio/docs/articles/enterprise/components/app-overview.md

 # The Stoplight App

-The __app__ component powers the Stoplight user interface by connecting users to the Stoplight API and other services.
+The **app** component powers the Stoplight user interface by connecting users to the Stoplight API and other services.

 > ### Requirements
 >
 > #### Storage
 >
 > There are no storage requirements for this component.
 >
 > #### Networking
 >
-> The default port for the app component is TCP port __3100__.
+> The default port for the app component is TCP port **3100**.
 The port can be customized using the `PORT` environment variable.
 >
-> _Be sure that both API and Gitlab components are available __before__ starting the app service_
+> _Be sure that both API and GitLab components are available **before** starting the app service_

 ## Installation

 The Stoplight app can be installed with Docker or via RPM package.

-> Before starting, be sure to complete the Gitlab and API installations.
+> Before starting, be sure to complete the GitLab and API installations.

 ### RPM Package